MeItsLars/Kosmos/README.md

 world.replace(x1, y1, z1, x2, y2, z2, source, target);
 ```
 For more info on all these methods, please read the method documentation in the WorldData class.

+## Performance
+The performance of this library in general is decent.
+It's not highly optimized, but it does the job.
+The only time performance might become an issue, is when filling/replacing a lot of blocks.
+These methods can probably be optimized quite a bit.
+If you manage to find a way to increase the speed, please create a Pull Request! :)